Aden: Antiquity

 In the second half of the first century BC, the Roman Emperor Augustus Caesar determined to control Arabia Felix and reach the Indian Ocean.
 Aelius Gallus' Roman expedition to Arabia Felix (26–25 BCE) aimed to capture the Sabaean capital of Marib but failed due to extreme desert conditions, disease, and logistical challenges.
 After an unsuccessful week-long siege, the army, weakened by illness and dehydration, withdrew, losing most of its ~10,000 troops to environmental factors and disease" The Himyarites overthrew the Kingdom of Sheba in 275 AD and took control of Aden.
-Recent incomplete archaeological studies suggest that the Himyarites were the ones who built the huge water cisterns currently known as the "Cisterns of Aden", which stored approximately 136,382,757 liters of water.
+Recent incomplete archaeological studies suggest that the Himyarites were the ones who built the huge water cisterns currently known as the "Cisterns of Aden", which stored nearly 30 million imperial gallons of water (approximately 130 million litres).

 The Himyarite Kingdom fell in the first quarter of the sixth century AD.
 Yusuf Dhu Nuwas mentioned Bab al-Mandab in one of his writings.
 The forces of the Kingdom of Aksum were entering Yemen through it.
 The Byzantine Emperor Justinian I sent a fleet to fight the Himyarite Jews and support the Kingdom of Aksum and the Christians of Najran.
 The fleet entered through Aden.
 Byzantine sources indicate that the Sasanian Empire took control of the city in 571 AD.

 A local legend in Yemen states that Aden may be as old as human history itself.
 Some also believe that Cain and Abel are buried somewhere in the city.